-For best results, we check each part of your HVAC system, including the compressor, thermostat, fan, ducts, and coils.
+For the best results, we check each part of your HVAC system, including the compressor, thermostat, fan, ducts, and coils.
 Your technician will perform the following tasks.

 - Check the Refrigerant Level: According to Energy Star, improper refrigerant levels can increase your energy bills by 5 to 20 percent.
 We check for leaks and adjust the charge if needed.

 - Lubricate Moving Parts: Oil reduces friction for improved efficiency, and it prevents wear and tear for fewer breakdowns.
 We’ll also check the belts and fan motor.